Atiqul-Isla/Check-App/README.md

 - Django.forms was used to create forms in which the user can enter information based on the categories highlighted in models.py.
 - The frontend was inherited from the 'templates' folder which included the 'navbar.html' file and more importantly the 'main.html' file which served as the parent template file.
-- Bootstrap was used to create a responsive design
+- Bootstrap was used to create a responsive design.

 # Check it out!
 https://atiqul-check.herokuapp.com/

+Feel free to play around with the full CRUD functionality.